-- Share information with the public, elected officials, and stakeholders about the scope, purpose, and value of an OCP and how it differs from the mine review process. - Provide a neutral forum for residents to express their desires and "dreams" for the future of the District of Wells from now to 2040. - Gain an understanding of the variety of issues and opportunities in the District of Wells - Ensure that the OCP process is separate and distinguished from Environmental - Assessment process for the proposed mine. - Reach residents who are "harder to reach" or less likely to engage.
+- Share information with the public, elected officials, and stakeholders about the scope, purpose, and value of an OCP and how it differs from the mine review process. - Provide a neutral forum for residents to express their desires and "dreams" for the future of the District of Wells from now to 2040. - Gain an understanding of the variety of issues and opportunities in the District of Wells. - Ensure that the OCP process is separate and distinguished from Environmental. - Reach residents who are "harder to reach" or less likely to engage.